Williangalvani/ping-viewer/README.md

  * Speed of sound.
  * Minimal distance and length of analysis.

-It's alsio possible to realize the connection configuration if auto connection is not able to find your device.
+It's also possible to realize the connection configuration if auto connection is not able to find your device.
  * Sensor type (Right now only ping is available).
  * Connection type:
     * Serial.